 Side Effects / Possible Interactions

-Because you are not taking the eye drops internally (which you should definitely not do), there are not any side effects or possible interactions, which would be one of the benefits of this potential treatment.
+Because you are not taking the eye drops internally (which you should not do), there are not any side effects or possible interactions, which would be one of the benefits of this potential treatment.

-Besides the risk for actually creating the positive results you’re trying to avoid, the next problem with this remedy is that you have to define which eye drops in particular you are going to use, because the ingredients, even among the same brand names, vary wildly.
+Besides the risk for actually creating the positive results you’re trying to avoid, the next problem with this remedy is that you have to define which eye drops, in particular, you are going to use, because the ingredients, even among the same brand names, vary wildly.
 For example, the Ingredients in Visine Original are listed as tetrahydrozoline HCl 0.05%, benzalkonium chloride, edetate, boric acid disodium, sodium borate, purified water, and sodium chloride, yet the ingredients listed for Visine Totality are glycerin 0.2%, hypromellose 0.36%, tetrahydrozoline HCl 0.05%, polyethylene glycol 400 1%, zinc sulfate 0.25%.

-Clearly, although these are both eye drops offered by the same exact company, the ingredients are quite different, and that’s not even taking into account that there are dozens of companies that make eye drops, and each one of those companies is going to have numerous varieties, each with their own unique ingredient list.
+Clearly, although these are both eye drops offered by the same company, the ingredients are quite different, and that’s not even taking into account that there are dozens of companies that make eye drops, and each one of those companies is going to have numerous varieties, each with their unique ingredient list.

 Although Visine specifically has been shown to have some beneficial effects, even in very low doses, in urine drug screenings, it has also been shown to have the opposite effect, making the drugs in your system even more detectable.